mhassanmanzoorsl/scripts/README.md

 done
 ```

-For multiple number of env variables and all functaion apps
+For a number of Specific ENV Variables in all Functaion apps in a RG
 ```
 # Replace these with your actual values
 RESOURCE_GROUP="your-resource-group-name"